Bilal2453/coro-docs/docs/coro-http.md

 ## Structures

-Here are the data structures (tables usually) used by the library's methods, either for a returned valueor for a parameter.
+Here are the data structures (tables mostly) used by the library's methods, either for a returned value or for.

 ### HTTP Header